JulianFP/project-W/doc/config.rst

 The following gives an overview over all config options available to you on the backend.
 For an example config, please refer to :ref:`docker_backend_frontend-label`

-.. autopydantic_model:: project_W.models.settings.Settings
+.. autopydantic_model:: project_W.models.setting_models.Settings
+   :inherited-members: BaseModel, str

 Refer below to each of the fields and their subfields and subsubfields and so on:

-.. automodule:: project_W.models.settings
+.. automodule:: project_W.models.setting_models
    :members:
    :inherited-members: BaseModel, str
    :exclude-members: Settings

+.. automodule:: project_W_lib.models.shared_setting_models
+   :members:
+   :inherited-members: BaseModel, str
+   :exclude-members: BaseSettings

 .. _description_runner_config-label: